-Code of conduct and ethics
+Code of Ethics and Conduct

 This Code acknowledges that regulatory roles for the casino industry have additional probity and procedural responsibilities owing to the nature and sensitivity of the work and public concern about potential corruption in this industry.